 Read everything and anything in Russian to reinforce what you already know, such as subtitles, magazines, recipes and anything else you can get your hands on.
 This will provide you with a wide variety of materials to learn new words and phrases.

 8. Find a Russian Friend To Read To

 Teaching yourself to read in Russian can be problematic if there’s no one there to correct your pronunciation or help you with understanding difficult words or the overall context.

 You can make the same mistakes over and over again and get discouraged if you don’t seek out help.

 Find a Russian friend who you can read out loud to.
 Once you’ve read something to them in Russian, they can correct your pronunciation and answer any questions you may have.
 You can also listen to them read aloud while you follow along with the text, to gain exposure to natural pronunciation.

-You can learn Russian while also learning something new, such as Russian cooking or Russian fairytales.
+You can learn the Russian language while also learning something new, such as Russian cooking or Russian fairy tales.
 You can also learn Russian while sitting back and enjoying a movie with subtitles.

 You know who’s learning to read in Russian in addition to foreign language learners?
 Russian children!
 Why not utilize the very books that Russians wrote for other Russians who are learning to read?